conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

     - Create envs in my personal namespace
     - Use the envs in Jupyter Notebooks
 - Collaboration
-    - Share relevant artifacts (lockfiles?) with clients
+    - Share relevant artifacts (e.g. lockfiles) with clients
 - Troubleshooting
     - Docs, issue tracker